He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 To give families mortgages who they would not have given otherwise, yes.

-Alright, so here's Andrew De Cuomo running HUD, running the program for Clinton.
+All right, so here's Andrew DeCuomo running HUD, running the program for Clinton.

-We should point out for Barney Frank, Andrew the Como actually did run a homophobic campaign for his dad against Ed Koch.
+We should point out for Barney Frank, Andrew DeComo actually did run a homophobic campaign for his dad against Ed Koch.

 But that's another story.

-We're gonna be fair about it.
+We're going to be fair about it.

-Reporter said to Andrew the Como, minorities are represented in that low and moderate income group.
+Reporters said to Andrew DeComo, minorities are represented in that low and moderate income group.

 Is that what you're saying?

-It is by income, and is it also by minorities?
+It is by income and is it also by minorities?

 Yes.

-With the 2.1 billion lending that uh amount in mortgages, which will be a higher risk, and I'm sure there'll be a higher default rate on those mortgages than on the rest of the portfolio.
+With the 2.1 billion lending that amount in mortgages, which will be a higher risk, and I'm sure there'll be a higher default rate on those mortgages than on the rest of the portfolio.

-That is the remedy that we sought, and the remedy that I would prefer, 15,000 families.
+That is the remedy that we sought and the remedy that I would prefer, 15,000 families.

 This is of a scope so beyond anything that we've really done in the past.

-So he's admitting that they're high risk.
+Yeah, so he's admitting that they're high risk.

 He's admitting there's going to be defaults.